syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 DataFormDateItem
 </td>
 <td>
-Generated for the DateTime, DateOnly, DateTimeOffset type properties and properties with [DataType(DataType.Date)] or [DataType(DataType.DateTime)] attributes.
+Generated for the DateTime, DateOnly, DateTimeOffset type properties and the properties with [DataType(DataType.Date)] or [DataType(DataType.DateTime)] attributes.
 </td>